philipJFpfahl/Squirrel_tutorial/README.md

 ```
 That will give you a steady state soultion.
 From this solution the transient will restart.
 The transient is a 10 pcm insertion, without any temperature feedback.

-### The channel_SS.i file
+### The steady state caclulations.

+Beginning with the channel_SS.i file:
 Two variables are defined.
-The DNP concentration with one group and the flux in the channel.
+The DNP concentration "C" with one group and the flux "flux" in the channel.

 ```
 ################################################################################